 - Over which size you have to measure your stitches: 10 x 10cm.
 10 x 10cm (4in) is pretty standard, but sometimes you’ll find that you’ll be measuring 5 x 5cm (2in).
 Every once in a while you’ll find reversed instructions: the pattern will tell you the width and height of a single pattern repeat which you need to match.

-- The amount of stitches that should be in your 10 x 10cm piece: 17 stitches and 10 rows.
+- The number of stitches that should be in your 10 x 10cm piece: 17 stitches and 10 rows.
 For more information on how to measure this, check the photo tutorial below.

 - Which stitch you need to measure gauge over: tr.
 Normally this is the main stitch used in the pattern such as trebles, single crochets, double crochets and so on.
 Sometimes it’s a specific set of stitches or a pattern repeat, that’s explained in the pattern itself.